Discussion 1: Group Dynamics—Intragroup, Dominant Group, and Marginalization

 Project: Bio-Psycho-Social Assessment - I WILL HAVE CASE ATTACHED THAT YOU WILL USE FOR THIS ASSESSMENT - CASE OF DALIA

-Assessing a client’s biological, psychological, …a year ago
+Assessing a client’s biological, psychological, …2 years ago

 In order to provide the appropriate intervention, social workers first need to have conducted a thorough assessment.
-Having a comprehensive understanding of a client and their social …10 months ago
+Having a comprehensive understanding of a client and their social …a year ago

-Argumentative behavior, engagement in physical altercations, and evidence of mood swings can all indicate that an adolescent is experiencing anger and depression. …4 years ago
+Argumentative behavior, engagement in physical altercations, and evidence of mood swings can all indicate that an adolescent is experiencing anger and depression.
+Self-harming can surface in …6 months ago

-rgumentative behavior, engagement in physical altercations, and evidence of mood swings can all indicate that an adolescent is experiencing anger and depression.
-Self-harming can …2 years ago
+Argumentative behavior, engagement in physical altercations, and evidence of mood swings can all indicate that an adolescent is experiencing anger and depression.
+Self-harming can surface in …20 days ago